metno/pyaro/docs/Ungriddeddata.rst

 UngriddedData
 ===================

 UngriddedData is the main class for holding ungridded data -- mostly used for obervational data -- in pyaerocom.
 The class can either be instanciated and filled manually (see below for structure), or be created from a dictionary of StationData objects :ref:`_stationsdata_overview`.

+..  image:: ./pics/UngriddedData.png
+    :alt: some image
+    :class: with-shadow

 **Note**: There does not seem to be any function to create an UngriddedData given the attributes described below.
 Instead ``__init__`` creates empty versions of said attributes, and it is up to the user to access the attributes and filling them in by hand